OpenAgentsInc/v2/docs/app.md

 - Clerk: For secure authentication and user management
 - Zustand: For state management across the app
 - React Native's built-in styling system: For consistent and efficient styling
+- Inngest: For managing and processing background jobs

 ## Implementation Plan